jpapaioan/CSCI2270_jpapaioan/README.md

 # CSCI2270_jpapaioan
 Final Project for CSCI 2270

-This program will be a road trip planner which comes pre-supplied with an extensive graph of nodes of locations throughout the United States.
-The user will supply a starting point and final destination, with some sort of location ID, possibly GPS coordinates.
-A nearest neighbor search algorithm will determine the closest nodes to the starting and final destinations and construct a shortest path route to plan the road trip.
-Additional features will include various constraints to the path that can be supplied by the user dpeending on their own interests like whether their path should contain locations with tourist attractions, gas stations, motels, etc. The paths will contain information regarding total distance and an estimation to how long the trip will take, with user inputted data like average number of hours of driving per day.
+Project Summary:
+This program is a road trip planner facilitated by a graph of nodes of locations across the contiguous United States.
+The user gives starting and final destinations along with their GPS coordinates in latitude, longitude(ex: 37.5, 121.5), and the program determines the closest cities in the graph and constructs a shortest path route.
+The user also provides the average number of hours they will be driving per day and estimates the total duration of the trip.
+You can print the graph to see which cities are included and the program checks to see whether or not your starting or final destinations are already in the graph.

+How to Run:
+There are three txt files provided that contain the cities, adjacency matrix, and GPS coordinates.
+You need to enter all three from the command line in order for the program to execute properly.

+Example:
+./roadtrip cities.txt ad_list.txt ps.txt

+Dependencies:
+No known dependencies

+System Requirements:
+none

+Group Members:
+John Papaioannou

+Open issues/bugs:
+The program doesn’t check that the user merely chose not to capitalize a starting or final destination when comparing to the cities in the graph, such that “portland” won’t be matched with “Portland” in the graph.